plan44/p44utils/README.md

 - support for using [lvgl](https://lvgl.io) embedded graphics library in p44utils based applications, including fully dynamic JSON-based UI configuration and full integration into *p44script*, so entire UIs can be defined and operated from p44script.
 - support for bidirectional DC motor control including current supervision and end contacts.
 - support for modbus client and server via TCP or RS485.
+- support for midi via linux midi ports (which can be physical or RTP-midi)
+- support for dmx input via ArtNet (physical serial port input planned)
 - utils: simple utility functions that DO NOT depend on other p44utils classes.
 - extutils: simple utility functions that depend on other p44utils classes.
 - other stuff :-)